JKU-ICG/AOS/AOS Groundstation/AOS waypoint planning/README.md

 - As you move the slider, the drone arrows animate on the map, letting you visually inspect any overlaps or near-misses.

 #### Autonomous Check
-1. Set the **Collision Threshold** (minimum separation distance).
+1. Set the **Collision Threshold**.
 2. Click **Detect Collisions**.
 3. The tool will compute any collision points based on each waypoint’s location, speed, and holding time, and highlight them on the map.

+Note that this is not live collision checker, it checks if there ara any collisions based on the parameters.
+GPS drift, wind, acceleration and other environmental factors may cause the collisions even if it is not detected using our check.

 ![collisions](https://github.com/user-attachments/assets/ccaeec35-8ab2-4b3d-999f-5cd10233471b)